 The new digital arbitration platform was launched by the Arbitration Institute of the Stockholm Chamber of Commerce (SCC) in September 2019.
 During autumn 2019 and spring 2020, the SCC is going on a World Tour, discussing cyber security and digitalization within arbitration and showcasing the new SCC Platform.
 We are proud to be part of the World Tour and to share our input on digitalization and legal tech from a Swedish perspective.

-On 16 December we participated in the SCC World Tour seminar on Digitalization and Arbitration in Paris on 16 December.
+On 16 December we participated in the SCC World Tour seminar on Digitalization and Arbitration in Paris.
 The seminar was co-hosted by the SCC and Dentons, and speakers included Bart Legum, SCC board member and partner and global co-chair, Dentons, Kathleen Paisley, partner, Ambos Lawyers, Helena Hallgarn and Ann Björk, founders Virtual Intelligence VQ, and Lise Alm, head of business development, SCC.

 Bart Legum started off the seminar with the topic of going from analogue to digital in an arbitration practice, sharing some very useful advice and context to the complexities of international arbitral proceedings.